jinminer/java-base/deep-in-java/stage-7-java-meta-programming/part-4-java-assembly/java-assembly.md

 The `java.lang.instrument` package provides a Java™ programming language API for tools to instrument Java programming language applications -- for example, to monitor them or collect performance information.
 Tools use `java.lang.instrument` to modify the class file that defines a class -- generally, by inserting into the byte-code of methods additional byte-code which will perform the instrumentation.

-`java.lang.instrument` was introduced in JDK™ 5.0.
+`java.lang.instrument` was introduced in JDK™ 5.0. by